souravs17031999/Object-Detection-MobileNet-cv/README.md

 # Object-Detection-MobileNet-cv
 This repo contains script for detecting multiple objects in the given image and return bounding boxes for a given query string.

+# Project Objective:
+Using a machine learning toolkit of your choice, create a tool which identifies objects in the image, then returns positions in pixels corresponding to bounding boxes of a user-selected class of object in the image.

-# Project :
+# Approach :
 The following Python script uses MobileNet + SSD for object detection in a given image as it is one of the light weight balanced models with optimum accuracy.
+* More approach

 # Getting started :
 * We need to install latest version of Opencv.